An Analysis of Lemmatization on Topic Models of Morphologically Rich Language: Experiments

 \section{Experiments}

-For some pre-specified number of topics $K$ and Dirichlet concentration hyperparameters $\veta$ and $\valpha$, the LDA topic model represents a vocabulary as a set of $K$ i.i.d.\ topics $\vbeta_k$, represents each document as a an i.i.d.\ mixture over those topics (with mixture weights $\vtheta_d$), and specifies that each token in a document is generated by sampling a word type from the document's topic mixture:
+For some pre-specified number of topics $K$ and Dirichlet concentration hyperparameters $\veta$ and $\valpha$, the LDA topic model represents a vocabulary as a set of $K$ independent and identically distributed (i.i.d.) topics $\vbeta_k$, represents each document as a an i.i.d.\ mixture over those topics (with mixture weights $\vtheta_d$), and specifies that each token in a document is generated by sampling a word type from the document's topic mixture:

-Meaningful evaluation of topic models is notoriously difficult and has received considerable attention in the literature~\cite{chang2009,wallach2009a,newman2010,mimno2011}.
+Meaningful evaluation of topic models is notoriously difficult and has received considerable attention in the literature~\cite{chang2009,wallach2009a,newman2010,mimno2011,lau2014}.
 In general we desire an evaluation metric that correlates with a human's ability to use the model to explore or filter a large dataset, hence, the interpretability of the model.
-In this study we moreover require an evaluation metric that is comparable across different views of the same corpus.
+In this study, we moreover require an evaluation metric that is comparable across different views of the same corpus.

 With those concerns in mind we choose a \emph{word intrusion} evaluation: a human expert is shown one topic at a time, represented by its top $m$ words (for some small number $m$) in random order, as well as an additional word (called the \emph{intruder}) randomly placed among the $m$ topic words~\cite{chang2009}.
 The intruder is randomly selected from the set of high-probability words from other topics in the model.
 The expert is tasked with identifying the intruder in each list of $m + 1$ words.
 As in prior work~\cite{chang2009}, we instruct the expert to ignore syntactic and morphological patterns.